 There are a couple of spectacular viewing spots in Buenavista del Norte in north west Tenerife.
-The Masca and El Palmar viewpoints are at an altitude of 1000 metres, and both offer night skies stunningly framed by canyons and mountains.
+The Masca and El Palmar viewpoints are at an altitude of 1000 metres.
+Both offer night skies stunningly framed by canyons and mountains!

 Cumbre Vieja Nature Reserve